 Performs a SIMD compare of the packed signed word integers in the destination operand (first operand) and the source operand (second operand), and returns the maximum value for each pair of word integers to the destination operand.
 The source operand can be an MMX technology register or a 64-bit memory location, or it can be an XMM register or a 128-bit memory location.
-The destination operand can be an MMX technology register or an XMM register.
+The destination operand can be an MMX technology register.